 Stroud Book Festival Schools’ Day 2021

-We proudly present a day of events specially programmed for our local primary schools, and suitable for children across KS2.
+We presented a day of events specially programmed for our local primary schools, and suitable for children across KS2.

-We are delighted to welcome students to live events in The Sub Rooms once again this year.
-We do understand that some schools and students may not be able to join us in person, and thanks to the Summerfield Trust, we are delighted to offer schools the opportunity to join us virtually instead.
+We were delighted to welcome students to live events in The Sub Rooms in 2021.
+Thanks to the Summerfield Trust, we were delighted to offer schools the opportunity to join us virtually instead.

 9.30 – 10.30am

 Illustrator, author and suffragette descendant Kate Pankhurst tells the stories of some of the incredible female scientists whose hard work and persistence changed our understanding of science and transformed people's ideas of what women can do.

 We learned about Mae Jemison’s out-of-this-world story as the first African American woman in space; the lengths that Elizabeth Blackwell went to in order to become the first female doctor, and many, many more!
 There was drawing, dressing up and most importantly, there was lots of inspiration to change the world!

 DAYDREAMS & JELLYBEANS: POEMS TO READ ALOUD